-Additionally, holders of shares in "street name" will need to register to attend by submitting proof of such holder's proxy power (legal proxy) reflecting such holder's HealthStream holdings, along with such holder's name and email address, to Computershare via email at legalproxy@computershare.com.
-Requests for registration must be labeled as "Legal Proxy" and must be received no later than 2:00 p.m., Central Daylight Time, on May 18, 2020.
+Street Name Holders.
+In order to attend the Annual Meeting, holders of shares in street name will need to register to attend in advance.
+To register to attend the Annual Meeting, street name holders must (i) follow the procedures provided by their broker, bank, or other nominee that holds their shares for obtaining a legal proxy; and (ii) register with Computershare by submitting proof of such holder's legal proxy reflecting such holder's HealthStream holdings, along with such holder's name and email address, to Computershare.
+Requests for registration must be labeled as "Legal Proxy" and must be received no later than 2:00 p.m., Central Daylight Time, on May 17, 2021.
+Street name holders will receive a confirmation of their registration by e-mail after Computershare has received their registration materials.